SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 And my response is usually, well, it starts with you acting like you deserve to be there.

-Again, I think that management teams are craving having more understanding of what their security risks are, but you have to also do the work to make sure that you can communicate the same language.
+But, but, but you have to also do the work to make sure that you can communicate the same language.

-Cloudflare Security is so core to what we do that, I mean, it was a no -brainer, you know, that you would be part of the management team and the management organizations and you report directly to me and you present at every single board meeting.
+And I, and I think, again, every, every organization is going to, to be different at Cloudflare security is so core to what we do that, I mean, it was just, it was a no brainer, you know, that, that, that, that you would be part of the management team and the management organizations and you report directly to me and, and you, and you present at every single board meeting, you know, different organizations are going to prioritize security in different ways.

-And there might be organizations where it isn't a management role.
+And, and, and it, there might be organizations where it isn't a management role.

-And but again, you've got to do that work.
-But I do think that there's an increasing receptivity to making sure that you've got sort of an understanding of what your security posture is, what your risks are, and how you can address that.
+But I do think that there's, there's an increasing receptivity to, to making sure that you've got sort of an understanding of what your security posture is, what your risks are and, and how you can, how you can address that.

-But the trend is definitely toward this is more and more of a, you know, a senior management team role in more and more organizations.
+And so I think that, that that's, that's changing, but the trend is definitely toward this is more, more and more of a, you know, a senior management team role in more and more organizations.

 They're either driving opportunity or they're managing some downside risk.

-No, I think that, again, I know Cloudflare really well.
 And I think one of the things that's unique about us is that, you know, we're building security products.

-And so I think we lean heavily on your team to help inform and design and sometimes engineer those products.
+And so I think we lean heavily on your team to help inform and design and, and sometimes engineer those products.

 And I think that the products that we build that are the best are the ones where Cloudflare is the first customer of those products.

-If if you're you know, if you're a jewelry manufacturer, I think it will actually maybe if you're a jewelry manufacturer, you know, helping build a better safe is exactly is exactly what you need.
+If, if you're, you know, if you're a jewelry manufacturer, I think it will actually, maybe if you're a jewelry manufacturer, you know, helping build a better safe is exactly, is exactly what you need.

 But I do think there is an increased awareness of the privacy and security risks from consumers.

-And that does mean that there are more and more organizations where if you can say, listen, if we have, you know, better password security, that's going to increase our credibility with our customers.
+And that does mean that there are more and more organizations where if you can say, listen, if we have, you know, better password security, that's going to increase our credibility with our, with our customers.

 If we can have better account security, if we can talk about how we not just, you know, we take your data seriously.

-Here are the technical measures we put in place.
 Here are the ways that we're making sure that data is secure.

 I mean, that I think starts to be something that's going to differentiate brands.

-What I don't know is happening quite yet is that consumers are actually voting based on that.
+What, what I, what I, what I don't know is happening quite yet is that consumers are actually voting based on that.

-And I used to teach a privacy law course to people who are incredibly passionate about, you know, their privacy and they thought they were going to study this.
+I think people take, make a lot of noise around it.
+And I used to teach a privacy law course to, you know, people who are incredibly passionate about, you know, their, their privacy and, and, and they thought they were going to study this and, and they, you know, they were that sort of, we delete Facebook and, you know, we don't use Google.

 I think that you can do that.
-I think in certain organizations, you can you can demonstrate and build customer trust through kind of exposing the security that you're doing.
+I think in certain organizations, you can, you can demonstrate and build customer trust through kind of exposing the security that you're doing.

 And I think that that's a way that it can be positive.

-But but I'm but but I don't think we're totally there yet.
-I think it's still it's still going to be it's still and I think it's actually good to be realistic about this.
+I think it's still, it's still going to be, it's still, and I think it's actually good to be realistic about this.

-Like I think I would sort of take a gentler approach, I think, as I as I did that, because I because I do think that while we are we are trending in the direction of the world taking privacy and security much more seriously, it's we've still got a ways to go.
+And because I, cause I, I do think that while we are, we are trending in the direction of the world, taking privacy and security much more seriously.

+It's we've still got a ways to go.
 Awesome.
 Well, I think this was a bunch of really great advice for security leaders.

 So thank you so much for taking the time to do this video with me.

 Thanks.
-Thanks for thanks for doing it.
+Thanks for, thanks for doing it.

 All right.
 Thank you.
 Take care.
-Thanks, Joe.
-Bye.
+Thanks.